About The Author

 Approach

 The first step in implementing transformation is defining your approach.
-Your approach will layout the steps necessary for you to understand the company, culture, IT environment, challenges and strategic direction the company needs to go.
+Your approach will lay out the steps necessary to understand the company, culture, IT environment, challenges and strategic direction the company needs to go.

-As with any engagement, there are multiple phases to be executed in order to achieve your objectives.
-From my past experience, I utilized an approach consisting of the following phases.
+From my past experience, I utilized an approach consisting of the following phases:

 You most likely received insights into IT's challenges during the interview process.
 These insights will help you as you assess IT and the organization.